Nomination of patients (EPS)

 - receive regular medication; and

-Patients on a repeat prescription collection service or existing repeat dispensing patients are ideal groups to discuss EPS and nomination with.
+Patients using repeat prescription collection services or repeat dispensing are ideal groups to discuss EPS nomination with.

 Split prescriptions